 How does Intrapreneurship work?

-That is also why they are usually given the freedom to pursue them, which means the intrapreneur is extremely independent within the organisation.
+That is also why they are usually given the freedom to pursue them, which means the intrapreneur is extremely independent within the organization.

-Therefore, intrapreneurs can access resources from the organisation, thus organizing and working with those resources on innovative projects.
+Therefore, intrapreneurs can access resources from the organization, thus organizing and working with those resources on innovative projects.

 Good, in theory, what in practice?

-At the same time the question stays open on whether the intrapreneur without skin in the game can really give a good contribution to the organisation.
+At the same time, the question remains whether the intrapreneur without skin in the game can really make an excellent contribution to the organization.

 Intrapreneurship example: Google’s 20% Project

 Google is one of the companies that took advantage of intrapreneurs to build wildly successful products.
-As Brin and Page highlighted back in the 2004:
+As Brin and Page highlighted back in 2004:

 “We encourage our employees, in addition to their regular projects, to spend 20% of their time working on what they think will most benefit Google…This empowers them to be more creative and innovative.
 Many of our significant advances have happened in this manner.”